-I, Olivia, am a millennial.
+I, Erin, am a millennial.
 A word that might conjure several images in your mind.
 While I am partial to avocado on toast and have been known to snap a few selfies (guilty), there are some generational stereotypes that pet businesses should be chucking straight out the window – and for very good reason.
 Because marketing to millennial pet owners is the future.

 Many of my peers may not yet have said their ‘I dos’ or stepped on the property ladder, but there is one milestone millennials are monopolising more than any generation before them: they are becoming pet owners.
 Myself included.